 Traditionally, much of the focus of our classes has been on things like self-defense, fitness, and traditional concepts.
 And while we still do cover all of those things in class because they are extremely important, it turns out that the average person worries far less about being mugged than about being fiscally responsible, feeling confident, and having the time to accomplish everything they want to in order to feel successful.

 “So wait….
 You don’t teach self defense in your martial arts school!?”

-Of course we still work on the physical and theoretical aspect of self defense.
+Of course, we still work on the physical and theoretical aspects of self-defense.
 Personal safety is so important that we consider it to be a personal responsibility to know how to defend oneself.
 We have simply taken an approach to training that trains the intellectual, emotional, and social skills that help keep us out of conflict right alongside the physical skills that get us out alive.

 For example, in the Facebook post above, one of the most common responses was that people wanted to feel CONFIDENT.

 First, we recognize that one of the most powerful ways to help build confidence is to help people feel COMPETENT.
 In order to do this, we focus not only on the techniques being taught, but on conveying the reason why we do each thing, how it works, and by teaching each new thing at the proper time.

 By removing the stress from the learning environment, we help each student progress at a pace that is challenging yet comfortable.
 Sure, we still pressure test our abilities, but we do so with an eye on results, measuring performance against objective goals.
 By having clear objectives, a thoughtful timeline, and a skill-based curriculum, students are able to gain competence and build confidence.